-The AEF began an Alumni Scholarship Endowment Program in February of 2008.
-The monies raised for the program will be used to fund an endowment where earnings will be awarded to seniors in AISD in the form of college scholarships.
-The amount of the scholarships will vary depending on the donations and earnings from investments.
-The AEF will collect all donations, write all acknowledgements, and administer all scholarships following the guidelines established for past AEF scholarships and all activities to promote the program for a 1% fee of the donations.
-The remaining funds will be sent to the Community Foundation of Abilene for investment and remain there as a permanent (asset) endowment for future scholarships.
+Alumni Scholarship Endowment Program - The AEF began an Alumni Scholarship Endowment Program in February of 2008.
+The monies raised for the program are used to fund an endowment where earnings are awarded to seniors in AISD in the form of college scholarships.
+The amount of the scholarships varies depending on the donations and earnings from investments.
+The AEF collects all donations, writes all acknowledgements, and administers all scholarships following the guidelines established for past AEF scholarships and all activities to promote the program for a 1% fee of the donations.
+The remaining funds are sent to the Community Foundation of Abilene for investment and remain there as a permanent (asset) endowment for future scholarships.